 London: Camden Market and the Pirate Prince canal boat

-The UK’s best-known market is not easy to negotiate for those with mobility issues.
-Its maze of crowded, narrow alleyways, cobbled floor and stalls crammed together make it very difficult to access in a wheelchair.
+Camden Market is a maze of crowded, narrow alleyways, cobbled floor and stalls crammed together make it very difficult to access in a wheelchair.

-However, you can get some of the vibe and buzz of the market by taking a trip on the fully accessible Pirate Prince canal boat, which leaves from alongside the market on a watery tour of the city’s canals.
+You can also get some of the vibe and buzz of the market by taking a trip on the fully accessible Pirate Prince canal boat, which leaves from alongside the market on a watery tour of the city’s canals.
 The boat is fully kitted out for those with disabilities, with a disabled wet room, wheelchair lifts and even specially adapted steering so everyone can have a go at driving the boat.
-Three-hour boat trips through Camden, Regent’s Park and Little Venice run throughout the school holiday and cost just £5 for children and carers; check here for further information.

-Tucked beneath railway arches, the UK’s biggest and best-known food market has hundreds of stalls selling homemade and homegrown produce, plus stalls dishing out street food from all over the world.
+Tucked beneath railway arches, Borough Market is the UK’s biggest and best-known food market.
+It has hundreds of stalls selling homemade and homegrown produce, plus stalls dishing out street food from all over the world.
 It’s a paradise for foodies and the smells and sounds of this bustling market make it a lively and atmospheric place to sample food of every kind.

 The market itself is all on one level with no steps, and is fully wheelchair accessible, with communal seating in two sections, plus disabled toilets in four locations.
 However, it’s worth noting that the market can get very crowded and some parts of the floor have cobbles, with some areas accessible only via narrow passageways.

-Now one of London’s trendiest spaces, this ancient East End market had a makeover in the early part of the century, and now has excellent access and good facilities for those with mobility issues.
+Now one of London’s trendiest spaces, Spitalfields Market had a makeover in the early part of the century, and now has excellent access and good facilities for those with mobility issues.

 Home to fashionable shops, cafés, street-food traders, restaurants and market stalls, it’s a great place to buy independent and local arts, crafts and jewellery, as well as sample some innovative and tasty food.